 Master of Music in Classical Performance

 The MM in Classical Performance includes private instruction in the major instrument or voice, ensembles, studies in historical performance practice, and other courses geared to the needs of classical performers.
-A student may major in a standard orchestral, keyboard, or early-music instrument, in classical guitar, voice, or conducting (orchestral or choral).
+A student may major in a standard orchestral, keyboard, or early-music instrument, in classical guitar, or in voice.

 The MM in Jazz Studies includes private instruction, jazz ensembles, studies in jazz harmony, improvisation, arranging, recording techniques, and other courses suited to the needs of today's jazz musician.
 Students may major in either jazz performance or jazz composition.